Cogges/cogges.github.io/discipleship.md

 Fees are £980 per person, payable at the start of the course.

-For more info call Tim and Abi Partridge: 07786 240963
+For more info call Tim and Abi Partridge: 07786 240963 or email on tim@modeseven.co.uk